ServiceNow (Flow Designer) v2

 - Fill in all the required fields.

-- On the State field, select a state that you provided when you configured the ‘Active States’ on the Incident Alerts configuration page.
+- On the State field, select a state that you provided when you configured the ‘Active States’ field on the Incident Alerts configuration page.

-- On the Impact and Urgency fields, select values that set the priority to a value you provided when you configured the ‘Active Priorities’ on the Incident Alerts configuration page.
+- On the Impact and Urgency fields, select values that set the priority to a value you provided when you configured the ‘Active Priorities’ field on the Incident Alerts configuration page.

 - On the Assignment group or Assigned to fields, select the groups and users you want to send the notification to.